Pediatric surgical orthodontics

 • The Children's orthodontic clinic leads the nation in the number of presurgical orthopedics.

-• Does my child need surgical orthodontics?
+• Does my child need pediatric surgical orthodontics?

-If your adolescent child has a misaligned jaw or teeth, she may need surgical orthodontics.
+If your adolescent child has a misaligned jaw or teeth, they may need surgical orthodontics.
 Signs of misalignment include trouble chewing, worn teeth, a protruding jaw or a receding chin.
 Your child may also have a condition such as sleep apnea that can be relieved with corrective surgery.
 Your child's jaw development must be complete prior to surgery.
 This is usually at age 16 in girls and 18 in boys.
 Orthodontics including braces are often implemented before any surgery.